gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_setting_volumes.md

     >  Use the `force` option at the end of command if you want to create the volume in this case.

+###Arbiter configuration for replica volumes
+Arbiter  volumes are replica 3 volumes where the 3rd brick acts as the arbiter brick.
+This configuration has mechanisms that prevent occurrence of split-brains.
+It can be created with the following command:
+`# gluster volume create  <VOLNAME>  replica 3 arbiter 1 host1:brick1 host2:brick2 host3:brick3`
+More information about this configuration can be found at `doc/features/afr-arbiter-volumes.md` Note that the arbiter configuration for replica 3 can be used to create distributed-replicate volumes as well.

 ##Creating Striped Volumes

 Striped volumes stripes data across bricks in the volume.
 For best